tblong/meteor-lint-test/README.md

 5. Install all explicit and dependent node modules: `meteor npm install`
 6. Add `scripts` and `eslintConfig` settings shown in this project's `package.json` file
+7. Run the linter to test code: `meteor npm run lint`